List of one-club men in association football: Retired players

 Players must have been at their club for a minimum of ten years to be included here.
 Loan spells at other teams disqualify players from being counted in the list.
 Only seasons with appearances in the senior first team are counted.

 Manchester United midfielder Ryan Giggs appeared in 963 matches over 24 seasons.
 Giggs is also one of only two players (alongside James Milner) to play in 22 successive Premier League seasons, and the only player to score in 21 successive Premier League seasons.
 Giggs won 34 trophies during his career with Manchester United.

 Former AC Milan captain Paolo Maldini appeared in 647 league matches and 902 matches overall, spanning over 25 consecutive seasons.
 Maldini won 26 trophies with Milan, and played the second-most matches in Serie A.

 Former Mohunbagan (now known as Mohunbagan Super Giant) captain Subrata Bhattacharya appeared in 897 matches for the club overall, spanning 17 years.
 He won numerous trophies with the club during his tenure.

 Former Roma captain Francesco Totti appeared in 786 matches for Roma over 25 seasons, scoring 307 goals.
 He is the second-highest scorer in Serie A history.

 Former Liverpool vice-captain Jamie Carragher appeared in 737 matches over 16 seasons.
 He achieved 11 trophies with Liverpool.

 Former Arsenal captain Tony Adams appeared in 672 matches over 19 seasons.
 Adams won 13 major trophies over three different decades.

 Club Atlético Independiente midfielder Ricardo Bochini appeared in more than 630 matches over 19 seasons.
 He won 14 trophies with the Avellaneda club, including five Copa Libertadores.

 Former Barcelona captain Carles Puyol appeared in 593 matches over 15 seasons.
-Puyol won 21 trophies in the club, including the sextuplet of the 2008-2009 season while captain.
+Puyol won 21 trophies in the club, including the sextuple in 2009 while captain.

 Former Galatasaray captain Bülent Korkmaz appeared in 592 matches over 18 seasons.
-Korkmaz won 29 trophies with the club, including an UEFA Cup and an UEFA Super Cup.
+Korkmaz won 29 trophies with the club, including a UEFA Cup and UEFA Super Cup.

 Hannover 96 defender Steve Cherundolo appeared in more than 400 matches over 16 seasons.

 Zenit goalkeeper Vyacheslav Malafeev appeared in more than 400 matches over 17 seasons.

 Everton defender Tony Hibbert appeared in 329 matches over 16 seasons.